Rototom Sunsplash: 2000–2009: Osoppo

 In the summer of 2000, Rototom Sunsplash moved its headquarters once more, this time to Osoppo.
 This move was crucial to the festival's growth from an Italian musical celebration to a major European event.
 Within the 250,000 m2 of the Rivellino Park in Osoppo, the festival assumed the dimensions that it retains to the present.
 The duration of the festival was first extended to eight days, then later nine and finally ten days in total.
 An average of 150,000 people from around the world converged on this small Italian town for ten consecutive editions.
 Apart from a greater number of musical stages than ever before, the festival now included numerous side events and workshops, including conferences; capoeira, percussion, and African dance lessons; spaces for meditation; as well as areas with creative workshops for children.

 Rototom Sunsplash continued to fund itself solely through ticket sales, with a complete absence of commercial sponsors, and by 2003, almost a decade after its launch, the festival had zero debt.

 Beginning in 2006, the festival began to receive criticism as well as some opposition from several Italian politicians after the adoption of the Fini-Giovanardi law, declared unconstitutional in 2014, which, among other things, proposed up to ten years in prison for the use of recreational drugs such as cannabis inside spaces with leisure and cultural activities.
-The law essentially criminalized the event —though it was cleared in 2015— to the point that it was forced to move from Italy to Spain.
+The law essentially criminalized the event, to the point that it was forced to move from Italy to Spain.
+In 2015, the organizers obtained full judicial acquittal on all charges of having permitted drug consumption.